datacommonsorg/data/scripts/india_census/primary_census_abstract_data/readme.md

 ### Download URL
-You can pre download the dataset and add it `data` folder or you can download from the URL in real-time.
-Its available at [censusindia.gov.in](http://censusindia.gov.in/pca/DDW_PCA0000_2011_Indiastatedist.xlsx).
+It's available at [censusindia.gov.in](http://censusindia.gov.in/pca/DDW_PCA0000_2011_Indiastatedist.xlsx).
+You can pre-download the dataset and place it in `data` folder or you can download from the URL in real-time.

 ### Overview

-The sheet has various columns for data.
-The first nine columns refer the geography for which the data is presented.
+The sheet has various columns for location data.
+The first nine columns refer the location for which the data is tabulated.
 The 10th column is called TRU, it stands for Total, Urban or Rural.
 From Column
-11-85, we have values.
+11-85, we have values tabulated.
 The column header is the varibale.
 For example 1th column is `No_HH` which has the values for `Number of Households`.
 List of all such variables and their defnition can be found in the CSV  `india_census/common/primary_abstract_data_variables.csv`

  - State - Two digit state code
  - District - Three digit district code inside the specific state